ranjan-s19/mindslabinu.github.io/_pages/articles.md

 ---

 **Articles** are written pieces of content that provide information, analysis, or commentary on a specific topic.
-They can be published in newspapers, magazines, journals, or websites and are typically structured with a headline, introduction, body, and conclusion.
+They can be published in newspapers, magazines, journals, or websites.
 The primary aim of articles is to inform, educate, or engage readers.

-Below are examples of research papers published in reputable journals such as **IEEE**, **MDPI**, and **IEIE**:
+Below are examples of research papers published in reputable journals such as **IEEE**, **MDPI**, and **IEIE** in this **MINDS** Lab.

 - *Large-Scale Road Network Traffic Congestion Prediction Based on Recurrent High-Resolution Network*